Eric Dickerson

 Eric Demetric Dickerson (born September 2, 1960) is an American former professional football player who was a running back for 11 seasons in the National Football League (NFL).
 He played college football for the SMU Mustangs, earning unanimous All-American honors in 1982.
 Dickerson was selected second overall in the 1983 NFL draft by the Los Angeles Rams, and later played for the Indianapolis Colts, Los Angeles Raiders, and Atlanta Falcons.
-During his NFL career, he rushed for over 13,000 yards.
+During his NFL career, Dickerson rushed for over 13,000 yards.
 He holds the NFL's single-season rushing record with 2,105 yards, set in 1984.
-Dickerson was inducted into the Pro Football Hall of Fame in 1999 and, in 2019, was named to the NFL 100th Anniversary All-Time Team.
+Dickerson was inducted into the Pro Football Hall of Fame in 1999 and was named to the NFL 100th Anniversary All-Time Team.
 He is widely regarded as one of the greatest running backs of all time.
-He wore prescription goggles throughout his career due to myopia.
+Dickerson wore prescription goggles throughout his career due to myopia.

 Recruitment and college career

 Dickerson committed to Texas A&M University before reconsidering and deciding amongst the University of Oklahoma, University of Southern California and Southern Methodist University (SMU).
 His great-grandaunt talked him into staying in the state of Texas to attend SMU because she liked Mustangs coach Ron Meyer.
 Dickerson was the subject of recruiting controversy when he started driving a new Pontiac Trans Am during his senior year of high school.
 According to myth, Dickerson began driving the vehicle about the same time he committed to A&M, and, when he signed with SMU, he purportedly stopped driving the vehicle because it "had been destroyed by a vengeful Aggie".
 Ron Meyer called the car the "Trans A&M".
 At the time, he said his grandmother from Mexico had purchased it for him.
 Dickerson has refused to answer whether he accepted anything to attend SMU, saying, "Even if I did take something, I still wouldn't tell."
-He later admitted that SMU paid him $500 or $1000 a month.
-In 2022, Dickerson admitted that the Trans Am had been paid for by A&M boosters, and that in an attempt to hide the impropriety one of his family members made the purchase and was reimbursed by the boosters.
-He said he later sold the car to an SMU teammate.
+He later admitted that SMU paid him $500 or $1,000 a month.
+In 2022, Dickerson admitted that the Trans Am had been paid for by A&M boosters, and that in an attempt to hide the impropriety, one of his family members made the purchase and was reimbursed by the boosters.
+Dickerson said that he later sold the car to an SMU teammate.

 Initially, Dickerson shared carries with Craig James and Charles Waggoner, all three blue-chip recruits in 1979.
-Waggoner was hurt returning a kickoff their freshman season, leaving Dickerson and James to lead SMU's running attack, called the Pony Express.
-Dickerson gained 4,450 yards on 790 carries to break Earl Campbell’s Southwest Conference record for yards and attempts.
+However, the latter was hurt returning a kickoff their freshman season, leaving Dickerson and James to lead SMU's running attack, called the Pony Express.
+Dickerson gained 4,450 yards on 790 carries to break Earl Campbell's Southwest Conference record for yards and attempts.
 His 48 career touchdowns tied Doak Walker’s SMU total for career scoring.
 In his senior year, despite splitting time with James, Dickerson finished third in the Heisman Trophy voting, behind Herschel Walker and John Elway.
 He was also a first-team All-American in 1982 and a second-team All-American in 1981.